10 of the best timeless Blue Dial Rolex Watches

 Available in 41mm it has adapted to the times yet retains its classic DNA with the fluted bezel and jubilee bracelet which both do a great job capturing the sunlight.
-While it has a similar finish to the Milgauss the colour here is completely different with a much darker navy blue colour.
+While it has a similar finish to the Milgauss the colour here is completely different to other blue dial Rolex models with a much darker navy blue colour.

 The Rolex Yacht-Master 40 has long been overlooked as just a posh Submariner.
 This has changed as it has recently been gaining some of the appreciation it deserves for the beautiful watch that it is.
 With only 100 meters of water resistance I would not consider it a dive watch but it should be more than enough to satisfy all your scuba needs.

 It stands out with wonderfully handsome curves on the profile of the case and lugs that hug your wrist making it one of the most comfortable watches Rolex produces.

 The bezel on this watch is made completely out of platinum which is wonderful to handle and offers a polish that no steel alloy can ever match.